ESO-Rennes/FactoQGIS/README.md

 3. Documentation of the openxlsx package used in FactoQGIS. https://www.rdocumentation.org/packages/openxlsx/versions/4.1.0
 4. Documentation of the R2HTML package used in FactoQGIS. https://www.rdocumentation.org/packages/R2HTML/versions/2.3.2
 5. Documentation of the corrplot package used in FactoQGIS. https://www.rdocumentation.org/packages/corrplot/versions/0.84
+6. Documentation on how to use R script in QGIS. https://docs.qgis.org/3.16/en/docs/training_manual/processing/r_intro.html